yochaigal/cairn/hacks/glog-magic.md

 - You carry a **Grimoire** worth 300gp.
 It is [bulky](cairn-srd/#inventory), and contains a single [random spell](https://drive.google.com/file/d/1OTVy-5Vm44xhRmFO4tKFCJto-_cw0xYtD8lNj8AsSJY/view?pli=1).
 - You have a number of **Magic Dice** equal to available [inventory slots](cairn-srd/#inventory).
 - Treat all Spellbooks as [Scrolls](/hacks/glog-magic/#scrolls).
 - If you get doubles of any kind, something has gone very wrong.
 Roll 1d6 on the [**Mishaps**](https://cairnrpg.com/hacks/glog-magic/#mishaps-sum-of-doubles-rolled) table and add whichever double was rolled.
-If there are multiple doubles choose the lowest.
+If there are multiple doubles, choose the lowest.

 ### Casting Spells:
 1. Pick a spell from your **Grimoire**.
 They may denote the spell's duration with **D** and range with **R**.
-2. Choose how many **MD** you want to invest into the spell.
+2. Choose how many **MD** (maximum four) you want to invest into the spell.
 Spells will refer to these as [dice].
 Some spells will refer to the sum of the dice with [sum].
 3. Roll [dice].
 For each die that shows a 4-6, you gain one [Fatigue](/cairn-srd/#rules).

 ### **Example**